-Robert Kovacik is co-anchor of NBC4's weekend newscasts at 6 p.m. and 11 p.m. and a general assignment reporter.
-He joined the station in July, 2004.
+Robert Kovacik is co-anchor for NBC4's weekend newscasts at 5 p.m., 6 pm and 11 p.m. and a general assignment for the station.
+His most recent news stories can be viewed here.

-Kovacik was the lead morning reporter on “Today in LA” for several years.
-One of his more memorable live shots occurred when he was covering an extensive manhunt for an alleged murderer.
+One of his most compelling live shots occurred covering an extensive manhunt for an alleged murderer.
 The suspect suddenly appeared and surrendered to Kovacik while live on the air.
-His coverage of the event was recognized in 2007 with a regional Edward R. Murrow Award, a Golden Mike and a Los Angeles Press Club Award for breaking and spot news reporting.
-Another career highlight involved a heated exchange between the Los Angeles Chief of Police and a local Councilman regarding paparazzi following celebrities.
-The confrontation between the two led to headlines worldwide and earned Kovacik a Golden Mike Award.
-His recent investigation that looked into how long it takes the Los Angeles Fire Department to respond to 911 emergencies prompted the Mayor and City Controller to call for an audit.
+His coverage of the event was recognized with an Edward R. Murrow Award, a Golden Mike and a Los Angeles Press Club Award for breaking and spot news reporting.

-Born and raised in the suburbs of Cleveland, Ohio, Kovacik is an honors graduate of Brown University.
-After receiving a prestigious fellowship with the International Radio and Television Society, he attended Columbia University's Graduate School of Journalism, where he also graduated with honors.
+Kovacik is an honors graduate of Brown University and Columbia University's Graduate School of Journalism, where he also graduated with honors.